 Our expansion continued into the next decade with the completion of several major building projects such as the Community Service Center in Waukesha, Wisconsin and many new modern Goodwill Store & Donation Centers.
 This decade saw the rebranding of Goodwill Store & Donation Centers, positioning them as mainstream retail outlets and attracting a new and expanded customer base.

 Human Services is why Goodwill of Southeastern Wisconsin and Metropolitan Chicago exists.
-Last year, the number of individuals who received Goodwill services nationwide reached 4.2 million.
+Last year, the number of individuals who received services in our territory surpassed 62,000.
 Various programs in our service territory include: Workforce Development, Senior Services, Day Services and Workforce Connection Centers.
 Goodwill’s Work Services offers on-site employment in packaging, assembly and inspection for persons with severe and multiple disabilities.